 - Instill a collective sense of purpose (an ideal, a goal)

-- Making money should be a consequence
+- Making money should be a consequence of that ideal

 - The group must feel like it’s creating something important